-Data will not be disclosed to external organisations other than those acting as agents for the College or alumni associations with whom the College has data sharing agreements, or where appropriate to the Imperial College Foundation (based in the United States).
+Data will not be disclosed to external organisations other than those acting as agents for the College or alumni associations with whom the College has data sharing agreements, or where appropriate to the Imperial College Foundation (based in the United States) or Imperial College Union.
 The College does not sell any of its data to third party organisations.

 Research, profiling and ‘wealth screening’

 To ensure that our communications are relevant to you and your interests and to assess your likely ability to make, and interest in making, donations to the College, we may use additional information such as geographical information and measures of affluence where available from external sources to assist us.
 This will be a combination of publicly-available information, for example drawn from company resources and news media, with what you have provided to us, such as past donations and career information.
 We may use the services of external screening/profiling companies, and publicly available data from social media sites like LinkedIn, Facebook and Twitter, depending on your privacy settings and/or interaction with us.